 As regards this latter bit of information, get ready to clean the unit more regularly and thoroughly as bits of bean often escape the capsule, clog the piercing mechanism, and could send you running to the hills in exasperation when you can’t quite figure out why the hot water won’t dispense or your cup o’ joe has grinds in it.

 With functionality at the fore, it should come as no surprise that this might be the best k-cup coffee maker.
 And what more could you want given the founders of the machine built it with disposable pods in mind?
 Well, we’ll get into the ‘disposable bit’ in a second.

-Again, the size of the unit can be a bit much and with electric cords and cables all factored in to set-up, it can take up even more counter-space than originally designated.
-Still, and for the office or kiosk, this unit could be a good fit as it is a force to be reckoned with and, so, would be unlikely to ’sprout legs and walk away’ (i.e., get nicked).
+Again, the size of the unit can be a bit much, and with electric cords and cables all factored into the set-up, it can take up even more counter-space than originally designated.

 But don’t be too quick to write off the single serve coffee maker, or espresso maker, as it were, especially when it comes to the Nespresso Pixie Coffee Machine.